overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---huh-to-aha-a-refactoring-story/index.md

   - Immutability
   - Complexity
   - Testability
-description: As a Dev, I need to Refactor, to make the codebase Refactorable
+description: 'As a Dev, I need to Refactor, to make the codebase Refactorable'
 ---

 # Abstract